Total annual student and parent borrowing for postsecondary education declined by 5% ($6.2 billion in 2018 dollars) between 2008-09 and 2018-19.

 NOTES: Nonfederal loans include loans to students from states and institutions in addition to private loans issued by banks, credit unions, and other lenders.
 Values for nonfederal loans are best estimates and are less precise than federal loan amounts.

 SOURCES: See Notes and Sources for a list of sources for loans included in Figure 6.

-- There are no credit requirements for subsidized and unsubsidized Direct Loans or Perkins Loans.
+- There are no credit requirements for federal subsidized and unsubsidized loans.
 To qualify for PLUS loans, borrowers cannot have an “adverse credit history,” defined as being 90 days or more delinquent on any debts greater than $2,085 or being the subject of default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a federal education debt during the five years preceding the date of the credit report.